openhab/website/about/contributing.md

-### Sponsor Development

-If you have money to spare and want a certain issue fixed or or feature added, openHAB has a team on [BountySource](https://www.bountysource.com/teams/openhab) where you can fund development by posting bounties.

 ### Become a Member of the openHAB Foundation

 If you're involved in openHAB and recognize all the ways it helps you on a daily basis, the best way to show your continued support is to become a member of the **openHAB Foundation** which promotes the values of the community and funds the services you're enjoying for free.
 Visit [openhabfoundation.org](http://openhabfoundation.org) and become a member today!